joomla/volunteers.joomla.org/README.md

 ## Departments
 `com_volunteers/departments`

 An Department has an _Departmental Coordination Team Leader_, _Assistant Departmental Coordination Team Leader_ and _Departmental Coordinators_.
 A department has several teams within their department.
 Within the department Reports can be created.
-Volunteers are assigned to an department as Member.
+Volunteers are assigned to a department as Member.

 ## Teams
 `com_volunteers/teams`